top of page

 A single building nestles near the top.
 Built originally as a chapel in the 19th century, it was later used to store pilchard nets before being abandoned to the elements.
 Good old National Trust restored it.

 I’ve written about the demise of the pilchard fleets before in another trail blog.
 A sad story of overfishing.
 Fortunately, tourists like us turned up to replace them as a source of income.
-Gutting unnecessary and less smelly - usually.
+And gutting unnecessary.

 Another reason to take the little path to the Netloft is to climb down steps to a large and deep rockpool.
-A great place to relax and wild swim That’s where Jane went while I enjoyed the Blue Peter Inn and great pint of Devon’s Otter ale.
+A great place to relax and wild swim That’s where my partner went while I enjoyed the Blue Peter Inn and a great pint of Devon’s Otter ale.
 Went down a treat.

 If you didn't explore the village the first time, now’s your last opportunity.
 Yes, the shops sell typical seaside stuff, but the village retains its charm and it’s easy to image it as the backwater it once was, and still is in winter.
 And its only an hour and a half from Exeter!